vmware/terraform-provider-vcfa/website/docs/index.html.markdown

   API operations against.
 If not set the plugin will select the first virtual datacenter available to your Org.
 Can also be specified with the `VCFA_VDC` environment variable.

-* `max_retry_timeout` - (Optional) This provides you with the ability to specify the maximum amount of time (in seconds) you are prepared to wait for interactions on resources managed by Cloud Director to be successful.
-If a resource action fails, the action will be retried (as long as it is still within the `max_retry_timeout` value) to try and ensure success.
-  Defaults to 60 seconds if not set.
-  Can also be specified with the `VCFA_MAX_RETRY_TIMEOUT` environment variable.

-* `maxRetryTimeout` - (Deprecated) Use `max_retry_timeout` instead.

 * `allow_unverified_ssl` - (Optional) Boolean that can be set to true to disable SSL certificate verification.
 This should be used with care as it